IRISH STUDENT AWARDS

-The Fulbright Irish Student Awards are grants for Irish citizens, or E.U. citizens resident in the Republic of Ireland for three or more years, to complete postgraduate research in the United States for a period of 4 months / 1 semester, up to 1 year.
+The Fulbright Irish Student Awards are grants for Irish citizens, or E.U. citizens resident in ROI for 3+ years, to complete postgraduate research in the U.S. for a period of 4 months, up to 1 year.

-Fulbright Student Awardees can go to the United States to:
+Fulbright Student Awardees can go to the U.S. to:

 - complete a Masters or PhD (degree-seeking award) at a U.S. institution.